afritzler/awesaml/README.md

 # AweSAML

-> "You said all I need is configuring my IDP to enable SSO!!!"
+> "You said all I need to do, is configuring my IDP to enable SSO!!!"

 ![saml](images/logo.png)